Traumatic Brain Injury Attorneys

 Call us at (713) 621-7944 if you were seriously injured due to someone else’s actions.

 At Fleming, Nolen & Jez, our brain injury lawyers are committed to providing injured victims with the passionate and knowledgeable legal representation they deserve to secure the compensation they need to cover any damages or medical bills connected to their injury.
-Since we first opened our doors more than 35 years ago, our lawyers have recovered more than $4 billion in verdicts and settlements for our clients.
+Since we first opened our doors more than 35 years ago, our lawyers have successfully recovered verdict awards and monetary compensation for our clients.
 If you were seriously injured by someone else’s negligent or wrongful actions, contact us today to discuss your case and begin planning your next step.

 Symptoms of a TBI